mrjackyliang/discord-stonker-bot/README.md

 ```

 ### 8. Detect Suspicious Words
 Detect words in a message that may require attention.
-Useful when a member mentions a person of interest (without tagging them) or detection of vulgar language that often does not require warnings or deletion.
+Useful when a member mentions a person of interest (without tagging them) or detection of vulgar language that often do not require warnings or deletion.

 | __Key__                                   | __Type__   | __Description__                          | __Accepted Values__ |
 |-------------------------------------------|------------|------------------------------------------|---------------------|